hclark90/addisoncountyfielddays/content/exhibits/Beef_Working_Steer_Ox.md

 - Steer and Ox Classes *3-*10.

 ### RULES
-1. Mail entries to: Hannah Clark, 1049 North Cream Hill Road, Shoreham, VT 05770.
-Entries must be received by July 18, 2019.
+1. Mail entries to: Hannah Shipman, 118 Johnston Road, Burke, NY 12917.
+Entries must be received by July 21, 2021.
 2. Enclose entry fee of $5.00 for each animal stabled and entered in OPEN SHOW.
-Make check payable to:
+Make check payable to: ACFFD
 3. Field Days assumes no responsibility for loss or damage to animals from any cause.
 Entries accepted only on this condition.
-4. All animals shall be on the grounds prior to 8:00 p.m. on Monday, August 5, 2019.
+4. All animals shall be on the grounds prior to 8:00 p.m. on Monday, August 9, 2021.
-5. All entries must remain on the grounds until 9 p.m. on Saturday, August 10th.
+5. All entries must remain on the grounds until 9 p.m. on Saturday, August 14th.
 Failure to abide by arrival and departure times will result in loss of premiums and/or awards.
 Cattle may remain on the grounds until Sunday.
 Security is provided.
 6. A load of bark will be furnished for the exhibitors, when the bark is gone it